 by Sandy Olmsted -Mom

-Today is August 6, 2022.
-A bouquet of flowers has been delivered to the maternity ward a Palos Hospital.
-Each new mom, on this day, is to receive a flower with the "remembrance card" I have made and carefully attached with a purple ribbon to the stems...my gift to Erin.
-I head to the cemetery where I replace the flowers in vases of her headstone, trim the grass and straighten up, as I do this the tears fall, with all the memories of the days and years we had together.
+The day was August 6, 1997.
+A bouquet of flowers had been delivered to the maternity ward a Palos Hospital.
+Each new mom, on that day, was to receive a flower with the "remembrance card" I had made and carefully attached with a purple ribbon to the stems...my gift to Erin.
+I headed to the cemetery where I replaced the flowers in the vases on her headstone, trimmed the grass and straightened up, as I did this the tears fall, with all the memories of the days and years we had together.

-Today would have been Erin's 43rd birthday.
+That day would have been Erin's 18th birthday.
 Most people acknowledge their children's "special day" with a card or gift...a phone call...dinner or maybe even a party.
-That is what we SHOULD be doing.
+That is what we SHOULD have been doing.
 Instead, I think about the life we SHOULD be having...what we SHOULD be doing today.
 We should be celebrating with dinner or a party...with her boyfriend or maybe even a husband.
 Children?
-A lot of Erin's friends are married and beginning to have children.
+Most of Erin's friends are married and have children.
 My heart breaks each time I think of the children that will never be born.
-Our oldest daughter, over the past 25 years, became our youngest child.
+Our oldest daughter, over the past 27 years, became our youngest child.

 I can still see as clearly as if it were yesterday, the look on Erin's face the evening we celebrated her 17th birthday.
 We were in Arizona on a family vacation.
 At dinner, we toasted her and sang the traditional Happy Birthday Song.
 She had a huge smile on her face and said "NEXT year, I'll be 18!"
 Little did any of us know that we would never celebrate another birthday with Erin.
 Erin died 5 months short of the birthday, she thought, would mark the beginning of her journey into adulthood.
 On March 2, 1997, not only was Erin's life cut short and that journey never taken, but I feel that we began a journey of our own -- serving a life sentence for something we had no control over...all because someone ELSE chose to drive drunk.